For Incoming Students

 - Orientation is a two-day experience designed to connect students to Baylor, in order that they may discover all Baylor has to offer.
 At Orientation, students and their guests will be invited to explore the university’s exceptional academic programs and learning environment, while also experiencing Baylor’s unique supportive community.
 Students will also meet with their Academic Advisor and register for their first semester classes.

 - You will take the Music Theory Entrance and Piano Placement diagnostics.

 - You will receive a letter via e-mail from the graduate program of the School of Music after April 15 containing important additional information related to your specific situation.
 Please be watching for it.

 - Unless the Graduate School has received an official final transcript showing degree completion you will not be able to register for classes at Baylor.

 - Incoming graduate students need to plan to arrive on campus at least a week before classes begin in order to be here for mandatory Diagnostic Exams in music history and music theory which take place on Tuesday.

-- If you plan to come to campus more than a week before classes begin, contact the Director of Graduate Studies to set up a time to be advised.
+- If you plan to come to campus more than a week before classes begin, contact the Associate Dean for Graduate Studies to set up a time to be advised.
 All students must be advised before registering for classes.
 You must complete registration and pay fees before the first day of classes to avoid cancellation of your schedule and the resulting late registration fees.

 - The Graduate School has a webpage for incoming graduate students that is very informative.
 It will give you the information necessary to get your Bear ID (FirstName_LastName) and Baylor ID (9-digit student number) set up and activated.
 You may do this online before arrival on campus.
 (Your Baylor ID number was assigned when you applied through GoBaylor.)